cis198-2016s/slides/04/content.md

     for the type `core::ops::Fn(i32) -> i32 + 'static`
 ```

-- An `Fn` object is not of constant size at compile time
+- An `Fn` object is not of constant size at compile time.
     - The compiler cannot properly reason about how much space to allocate for the `Fn`.

 ---